-Currently, the City through the budget process has allocated $2.8 million or 11 percent of the overall infrastructure needed for street, sidewalk and transportation projects in the area.
-Approximately $730,000 has been committed to ensure pedestrian connectivity and $132,000 for two transportation projects connecting the San Antonio River to Mission San José and eventually to Mission Marquee.
-In addition, $2.4 million will be invested to improve the road surface along the primary driving route also known as the World Heritage Trail.
+Through the budget process, the City allocated $2.8 million or 11 percent of the overall infrastructure needed for streets, sidewalks, and transportation projects within the buffer zone.
+Approximately $730,000 has been invested to ensure pedestrian connectivity and $132,000 for two transportation projects connecting the San Antonio River to Mission San José and eventually to Mission Marquee.
+Additionally, $2.4 million in road surface improvements along the primary driving route, also known as the World Heritage Trail was completed in 2018.

 Other funding is available in the adopted FY 2017 – FY 2021 Infrastructure Management Program, or IMP, for street and sidewalk improvement projects.
 This is a 5 year rolling city-wide plan, to provide for the maintenance of San Antonio’s infrastructure, that can change based upon input from the community and Council.
 During the annual budget process, the proposed IMP is presented to Council for approval.

 The 2012-2017 Bond Program allocated $16 million for streets, sidewalks, parks and open space renovations, and new recreational facilities within and close to World Heritage area.
 One of the projects was Espada Road, a $5.5 million roadway investment that was completed in early 2018.